Tayong Dalawa: Plot summary

 As things develop, Stanley kills Elizabeth over a financial dispute and frames JR, who is imprisoned and escapes with a former enemy, Ka Doroy, as part of a double agent operation with the military in order to infiltrate the syndicate.
 He discovers that the syndicate's boss, "Hunyango", is actually Marlon Cardenas, Dave's godfather and Leo's father.

-After JR is hit in a later incident, Dave agrees to a kidney transplant to save his twin in exchange for a civil wedding to Audrey, but the marriage turns out to be fake because of Elizabeth’s machinations.
+After JR is hit in a later incident, Dave agrees to a kidney transplant to save his twin in exchange for a civil wedding to Audrey, but the marriage turns out to be fake because of Elizabeth's machinations.
 Dave and Audrey plan a church wedding, but Dave backs out.
 Audrey ends up marrying JR in church and later bears him a son named Adrian.
 However, she dies of heart disease a few days after giving birth.

 The brothers eventually face off in a final showdown with Ramon, who agrees to surrender after Marlene's appeals and completing a plan to bring down his syndicate.
 However, a mentally-insane Ingrid shoots Ramon in the head while being taken into custody.
-He survives the shooting but doctors said the bullets rendered him blind.
+He survives the shooting but is rendered blind by his injuries.
 Dave later commits Ingrid to a psychiatric hospital.
 Ramon is sentenced to life imprisonment and makes amends with Marlene, JR, and Dave behind bars.
 The three, who visit Ramon from time to time, now live together with Angela, Lily, Ula the nanny, Robert, and Adrian.
-The story ends with a cliffhanger: a woman and her son appears at the Garcia house one evening.
-They introduce themselves as Emma Garcia (a third wife of David Garcia Sr.) and David Anthony Garcia III.
+The story ends with a cliffhanger: a woman and her son appears at the Garcia house one evening and introduce themselves as Emma Garcia (a third wife of David Garcia Sr.) and David Anthony Garcia III.